 - SPARQL docs and tutorial - An introduction to the SPARQL query language with built-in exercises

-- Bee Colony Statistics - The main dataset used in these exercises
+- Bee Colony Statistics - The main dataset used in these tutorials

-- Bee Colony Census 2017 by State - A dataset created in Exercise 3. of this tutorial available to those who did not do that exercise
+- Bee Colony Census 2017 by State - A dataset created in the tutorial Add data to data.world

-- Create a project to work with data - The previous exercise in this tutorial which details how to create the project you will need to have for this and the and the rest of the tutorial exercises
+- Create a project to work with data - The previous tutorial which details how to create the project you will need to have for this and the and the rest of the tutorialss

 - Datasets and projects - An explanation of when to create and use datasets and projects